xcore/sc_usb_device/module_usb_device/doc_design_guide/overview.rst

 ensure correct operation.
 This means that core count restrictions must be observed.
 The XUD core must run at at least 80 MIPS.

-This means that for an xCORE device running at 400MHz there should be no more than five cores executing at any time when using the XUD.
-For a 500MHz device no more than six cores shall execute at any one time when using the XUD.
+This means that for an xCORE device running at 500MHz no more than six cores shall execute at any one time when using the XUD.

 This restriction is only a requirement on the tile on which the XUD is running.
 For example, a different tile on an L16 device is unaffected by this restriction.